TRT in the UK

 2. Congenital adrenal hyperplasia

 Congenital adrenal hyperplasia is a syndrome that affects the production of the body’s hormones.
 The hormones affected by this disorder are the adrenal glands.
 They end up overproducing androgen as required in the body.
-Some of the symptoms of this disease include severe acne, growth of pubic hair at an early age, infertility, and even masculine characteristic.
+Some of the symptoms of this disease include severe acne, growth of pubic hair at an early age, infertility, and even masculine characteristics.

 3. Polycystic ovary syndrome